Yacine-Bouali/High-quality-Figures-using-MATLAB/README.md

 ## 04- Axes Property
 ## 05- Save Figure

-## High-quality Figures - MATLAB script
+## Usage
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Usage

 This code is provided for non-commercial use only.
 If you use or modify this code, you are required to provide attribution to the original author **Yacine Bouali**.